-- Obtain available King County building permit and parcel data for new residential structures (2000 to 2017). - Use centroid of parcel to determine location relative to other boundaries (e.g. WRIA, inside or outside water district service areas, King County stream basin, WRIA 8 subbasin, etc.). - Assess the total number of permits and average number of permits per year for the WRIA. - Link building permits and parcel data layers to determine water source for each building permit/parcel.
+- Obtain available King County building permit and parcel data for new residential structures (2000 to 2017). - Use centroid of parcel to determine location relative to other boundaries (e.g. WRIA, inside or outside water district service areas, King County drainage basin, WRIA 8 subbasin, etc.). - Assess the total number of permits and average number of permits per year for the WRIA. - Link building permits and parcel data layers to determine water source for each building permit/parcel.
 The parcel database indicates the water source as "public" (pub) for buildings connected to water service, "private" (pvt) for buildings relying on a permit-exempt well, and "other" (unknown/null).
 The "other" category includes parcels listing their water source as "unknown," referring to parcels with no assigned water source (likely vacant land or unoccupied structure) or "null," referring to building permits that did not link to existing parcels.
-King County used the "other" category to calculate an error of 6 percent (of the total number of building permits).3 - Determine the number of building permits/parcels inside and outside the water service areas that have a water source as: - Public water (pub) - Private water (PE wells) (pvt) - Other (unknown/null) - Calculate the percentage of building permits for each type of water source (pub, pvt or other) by subbasin and the WRIA overall. - Use the annual average number of permits per year multiplied by the percentage of permits/parcels on private water (pvt) to determine the projected number of PE wells per year.
+King County used the "other" category to calculate an error of 6 percent (of the total number of building permits). - Determine the number of building permits/parcels inside and outside the water service areas that have a water source as: - Public water (pub) - Private water (PE wells) (pvt) - Other (unknown/null) - Calculate the percentage of building permits for each type of water source (pub, pvt or other) by subbasin and the WRIA overall. - Use the annual average number of permits per year multiplied by the percentage of permits/parcels on private water (pvt) to determine the projected number of PE wells per year. - Multiply the number of PE wells per year by 20 to calculate the total PE wells projected over the 20-year planning horizon for unincorporated rural King County.

-3 King County's percent error uses the number of unknown water use type parcels (unknown) plus those permit records that don't match parcel information (null), divided by the total number of permits for that area.
+&lt;sup>3 King County's percent error uses the number of unknown water use type parcels (unknown) plus those permit records that don't match parcel information (null), divided by the total number of permits for that area.
 The null data type, based on selected assessment of un-joined data, appears to be related to development that is not fully completed/sold.
 These developments are typically on public water.